ttlew/conversation/dialog-build-nov-beta.md

     The conversation cannot digress away from a node in the following cases:

-    - If one of the child nodes of the current node contains the `anything_else` or `true` condition
+    - If any of the child nodes of the current node contain the `anything_else` or `true` condition

       These conditions are special in that they always evaluate to true.
-Because of their known behavior, they are often used in dialogs to force a parent node to evaluate a child node in succession.
-Digressions are designed to not interrupt the intentional succession from a parent to its child node.
+Because of their known behavior, they are often used in dialogs to force a parent node to evaluate a specific child node in succession.
+To prevent breaking the design of the existing dialog flow, digression are not allowed in this case.
+Before you can enable digressions away from this node, you must change the child node's condition to something else.

     - If the node is configured to jump to another node or skip user input after it is processed

-      The final step section of a node defines what should happen after the node is processed.
+      The final step section of a node specifies what should happen after the node is processed.
 When the dialog is configured to jump directly to another node, it is often to ensure that a specific sequence is followed.
-Digressions are designed to not interrupt an intented sequence.
-If the node is configured to skip user input, it is equivalent to forcing the dialog to process the first child node after the current node in succession.
-Again, digressions are designed to not interrupt the intentional succession from a parent to its child node.
+And when the node is configured to skip user input, it is equivalent to forcing the dialog to process the first child node after the current node in succession.
+To prevent breaking the design of the existing dialog flow, digression are not allowed in this case.
+Before you can enable digressions away from this node, you must change what is specified in the final step section.

     If the cases listed above do not apply, then you can make the following choices:

     - For all node types, choose whether to allow users to digress away from the current node before they reach the end of the current dialog branch.
-Nodes with slots are configured to prevent digressions away by default.
-All other nodes are configured to allow digressions away by default.

     - For all node types that have children, you can decide whether you want the conversation to come back to the current node after a digression if the current node's response has already been displayed.
 Set the *Allow return from digressions triggered after this node's response* toggle to **Yes** to force the dialog to return to the current node and continue processing it.